betterlockscreen/betterlockscreen/CONTRIBUTING.md

 Secondly, if your pull request or issue is in any way related to the [AUR package](https://aur.archlinux.org/packages/betterlockscreen-git/), please notify the maintainer @AUTplayed via a mention (like used here with the @) in your comment.

-Also, in case of adding new depndencies, please notify @AUTplayed and @m1m3-50.
+Also, in case of adding new dependencies, please notify @AUTplayed and @m1m3-50.

 Thanks